 TLDR; Paper made from stone means more trees in the ground, less wasted water and zero chemicals or bleaches entering the environment.
 It’s made in a solar-powered factory.
 It’s waterproof and tear-resistant.
 It’s not perfect as it contains a small amount of plastic, but ours is from recycled plastic bottles, plant waste, and other non-virgin sources.

 Stone paper is made from calcium carbonate and plastic - the former from limestone or marble mining cast-offs and the latter from high-density polyethylene (HDPE).
 The calcium carbonate is ground into a fine powder and mixed with a small amount of HDPE in an 80/20 mix.
 A Good Company does not use virgin HDPE, it's all from recycled sources.

 There’s no 100% perfect solution for any product.
 But the stone paper products we sell, although partly made from plastic, are on balance more environmentally friendly than their counterparts made from traditional materials like wood pulp.

 For example, on a production basis alone, a stone paper notebook is miles ahead ecologically speaking when you consider no water, acids, bleaches or optical brighteners are used.
 This means nothing can spoil the water or poison the environment.
 The process also runs on 100% solar energy.

 It does take energy to transport our stone paper products, but we climate compensate all the shipping and transportation-related emissions.
 So instead of cutting trees down, we’re planting them instead.

-No. It is photodegradable so after a year to a year and a half of exposure to the sun, it resolves into dust.
+No. It is photodegradable so after a year to a year and a half of exposure to the sun, it dissolves into dust.
 But if there's no sun there’s no degradation, so if it's in a landfill it's locked there.
 This is true for tree-based paper as well.

 Stone paper is recyclable though.
 The materials can be turned into more stone paper, recycled with other HDPE plastics and re-used.
 While a lot of tree-based paper is recycled, you cannot recycle paper indefinitely.
 Every time paper is recycled, the fibres shorten so in general regular paper can be only recycled 4-6 times.